Real Estate

 Hire a property assessor

-Homeowners in Mexico can hire the services of a property assessor —a valuation agent— who, for a fee of around US$150-$300 will compose a detailed valuation report that will be founded on an array of factors including research of recent sale prices in the area, the desirability of the locality, amenities the property offers, as well as the size and condition of the current land and construction.
+Homeowners in Mexico can hire the services of a property assessor —a valuation agent— who, for a fee will compose a detailed valuation report that will be founded on an array of factors including research of recent sale prices in the area, the desirability of the locality, local access and other amenities the property offers, the size and topography of the land plot, and the condition of the current construction.
+This article (Spanish) shares some insights into how valuations work and are priced in Mexico.

-Sellers use this report as supporting evidence for their asking price —and some sellers might assert that the valuation is Gospel— but remember that these valuations constitute a professional opinion, not a buyer’s tangible offer.
+Valuation reports have different purposes.
+Lenders may ask for a formal valuation of the property before agreeing to release funds, and sellers use valuations as supporting evidence for their asking price —and some sellers might assert that the valuation is Gospel— but remember that these valuations constitute a professional opinion, not a buyer’s tangible offer.

 Offers and direct negotiation are key tools